HyperbolicParabaloid/lemon-wedge/README.md

         // Second 64-CharVertex chunk.
         '.', ' ', ' ', ' ', ' ', ' ', ' ', ' ', ' ', ' ', ' ', ' ', ' ', ' ', ' ', ' ', ' ', ' ', ' ', ' ', ' ', ' ', ' ', ' ', ' ', ' ', ' ', ' ', ' ', ' ', ' ', ' ', ' ', ' ', ' ', ' ', ' ', ' ', ' ', ' ', ' ', ' ', ' ', ' ', ' ', ' ', ' ', ' ', ' ', ' ', ' ', ' ', ' ', ' ', ' ', ' ', ' ', ' ', ' ', ' ', ' ', ' ', ' ', ' '
     ]

+### 04/20/2025

+Decided to go with a refactor (which now, needs another refactor) but at least now, we have a good system for editing blocks of text and inserting them back into the overall list.